hatari/hatari/tests/tosboot/readme.txt

 EmuTOS supports directly HDs with DOS (not Atari) partition table, but only for ASCI.
 Maybe that could be tested first, possibly with a disk having also MiNT (= WinUAE / MMU testing at the same time).

+-

+Machine type specific test programs e.g. for:
+* ST color resolution overscan
+* STE blitter and overscan
+* TT FPU operations, could output e.g. speed
+* Falcon DSP operations

+If pre-existing demo programs are used for these, it's better if they're small.

+Such programs also needs to have some static screen which doesn't automatically advance so that a screenshot can be taken of it.
+Alternatively, test program could be accompanied with debugger script(s) that stop the program at suitable point and take a screenshot.

+-

+Current screenshot-report.sh script assumes that Hatari will always create identical screenshots for the same screen content.
+This might not be true if underlying libpng gets updated, so it would be better to have some e.g. SDL binary that loads two images, compares their uncompressed content and either reports that, or shows the difference.

+-

+Tester for DMA sound output and comparison for the produced sound.